-James D. Taiclet, Jr. Age 49 Mr. Taiclet is our Chairman, President and Chief Executive Officer.
+James D. Taiclet, Jr. Age 50

+Mr. Taiclet is our Chairman, President and Chief Executive Officer.
 Mr. Taiclet joined us in September 2001 as President and Chief Operating Officer and was named our Chief Executive Officer in October 2003.
 Mr. Taiclet was elected to our Board of Directors in November 2003 and was named our Chairman in February 2004.
 Prior to joining us, Mr. Taiclet had been President of Honeywell Aerospace Services, a part of Honeywell International, since March 1999.
 From March 1996 until March 1999, Mr. Taiclet served as Vice President, Engine Services at Pratt & Whitney, a unit of United Technologies Corporation.
 Mr. Taiclet was also previously a consultant at McKinsey & Company, specializing in telecommunications and aerospace, and prior to that, a United States Air Force officer and pilot.
-We believe Mr. Taiclet is qualified to sit on our Board of Directors based on his years of executive experience, including nine years as our Chairman, President and Chief Executive Officer, as well as his operational, international, and strategic experience with global technology and wireless communications companies.
+We believe Mr. Taiclet is qualified to sit on our Board of Directors based on his years of executive experience, including his tenure as our Chairman, President and Chief Executive Officer, as well as his operational, international, and strategic experience with global technology and wireless communications companies.

-Raymond P. Dolan Age 52 Mr. Dolan has been a Director and member of the Compensation Committee since February 2003.
+Raymond P. Dolan Age 53

+Mr. Dolan has been a Director and member of the Compensation Committee since February 2003.
 In January 2004, Mr. Dolan was appointed to the Nominating and Corporate Governance Committee, and in February 2005, he was appointed the Chairperson.
+Mr. Dolan currently serves as the President and Chief Executive Officer of Sonus Networks, Inc., a supplier of voice, video and data infrastructure solutions for wireline and wireless telephone service providers, a position he was appointed to in October 2010.
 Until January 2008, Mr. Dolan served as Chief Executive Officer of QUALCOMM Flarion Technologies and Senior Vice President at QUALCOMM.
 Prior to that, Mr. Dolan had been Chairman and Chief Executive Officer of Flarion Technologies, Inc., a provider of mobile broadband communications systems, since May 2000, until its acquisition by QUALCOMM in January 2006.
 From 1996 until May 2000, Mr. Dolan was Chief Operating Officer of NextWave Telecom.
-Prior to joining NextWave, he was Executive Vice President of Marketing for Bell Atlantic/NYNEX Mobile.
-Mr. Dolan currently serves on the board of directors of NII Holdings, Inc. We believe Mr. Dolan is qualified to sit on our Board of Directors based on his years of leadership in the wireless communications industry, combined with his international, operational, strategic and corporate governance expertise acquired through his prior management and board experience.
+Prior to joining NextWave, he was Executive Vice President of Marketing for Bell Atlantic/ NYNEX Mobile.
+Mr. Dolan currently serves on the board of directors of NII Holdings, Inc. We believe Mr. Dolan is qualified to sit on our Board of Directors based on his years of leadership in the wireless communications industry, combined with his operational, international, strategic and corporate governance expertise acquired through his management and board experience.

-Ronald M. Dykes Age 63 Mr. Dykes has been a Director since March 2007 and was appointed to the Audit Committee in July 2007.
+Ronald M. Dykes Age 64 Mr. Dykes has been a Director since March 2007 and was appointed to the Audit Committee in July 2007.
 Mr. Dykes most recently served as Chief Financial Officer of BellSouth Corporation, a position he retired from in 2005.
 Prior to his retirement, Mr. Dykes had worked for BellSouth Corporation and its predecessor entities in various capacities for over 34 years.
-Mr. Dykes currently serves on the board of directors of Burger King Holdings, Inc., and from October 2000 through December 31, 2005, also served as a director of Cingular Wireless, most recently as Chairman of the Board.
+Mr. Dykes served on the board of directors of Burger King Holdings, Inc. and chaired its audit committee from 2007 through October 2010.
+From October 2000 through December 31, 2005, he also served as a director of Cingular Wireless, most recently as Chairman of the Board.
 We believe Mr. Dykes is qualified to sit on our Board of Directors based on his extensive management experience in communications network operations and engineering, his financial expertise with companies in the wireless communications sector, his substantial experience as a director for public companies and his years of providing strategic development and advisory services to global companies.